E.J. Lace

 I don’t open it, I just call through the door.
 “Yeah?”
 I stand right behind it, twisting my sleeve.

 “Will you open the door?”
-Eli’s voice hits me with another wave of embarrassment.
+Eli’s voice sends another wave of embarrassment washing over me.

 I can’t get out of this one.
-I am just gonna own up to it.
+I’m just gonna own up to it.
 I didn’t mean to check him out, it was just a lot of artwork.

 “Mercy?” he calls out again, and I can hear his chuckle.

 I swallow hard and crack the door.
-I peek my head out and stare up from his chest.
-He is so close to my damn door, I would have smacked into his chest if I had just swung it open.
+I peek my head out and look up from his chest.
+He’s so close to my door, I would have hit his chest if I had just swung it open.

 “Yes?”
 I squeak.
-I internally kick myself for not sounding more confident.
+I mentally kick myself for not sounding more confident.

 “Your face is red again.”
-He puts a finger under my chin and tilts it higher.
+He puts a finger under my chin and tilts it up.

-For a second, I’m awestruck.
+For a moment, I’m speechless.
 I just go blank.
-Thankfully, I snap back.
+Thankfully, I snap back to reality.

 “I’m pale, sometimes my complexion just does that.”
-I rush my words out as he crosses his arms and gives a smug nod.
+I rush out the words as he crosses his arms and gives a smug nod.

 “Sure.
 Did you like what you saw back there, gorgeous?”
 Eli tilts his head.